-The scheme will apply to people who have filed a 2018/19 tax return and late filers will have another four weeks to file (at time of writing a deadline of 23 April 2020).
-It will not apply to anyone who started trading in 2019/20 ie those that have started a new business in the last 12 months.
-The scheme will be open to those with trading profits of £50,000 or less, who make the majority of their income from self-employment.
-Those who trade through a limited company and pay themselves a salary and dividends are not covered but will be covered for their salary by the Coronavirus Job Retention Scheme if they are operating PAYE schemes.
+The scheme will apply to people who have filed a 2018/19 tax return before 23 April 2020.
+It will not apply to anyone who started trading in 2019/20 so those that have started a new business in the last 12 months.
+The scheme will be open to those with trading profits of £50,000 or less, or their average profits were less than £50,000 over the last three tax years to April 19, and who make the majority of their income from self-employment.
+Those who trade through a limited company and pay themselves a salary and dividends are not covered, but they can apply for the Coronavirus Job Retention Scheme if they are operating PAYE schemes.

 HMRC will contact self-employed people eligible to receive financial support by the beginning of June.
-Using an online form, they can then apply directly to HMRC for the grant, and the tax authority will pay the grant straight into their bank accounts.
-Self-employed individuals may still need to access other measures such as the Coronavirus Business Interruption Loan Scheme and mortgage holidays to get them through the months of April and May.
+Using an online form, they can then apply directly to HMRC for the grant, they will need to demonstrate their business has been adversely affected by the coronavirus restrictions.
+The tax authority will pay the grant straight into their bank accounts.
+Self-employed individuals may still need to access other measures such as the Coronavirus Business Interruption Loan Scheme and mortgage holidays to help them until they receive their grants.

 VAT Deferral Scheme

 Businesses do not have to make any payments of VAT due until the end of June 2020.
-They then have until the end of the year to settle liabilities.
+They then have until 31 March 2021 to settle liabilities.
 The deferral happens automatically, businesses do not have to apply.
 VAT refunds and reclaims happen as normal.

 Income Tax Payments